GDqbrobotics/automata_object_detection-/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the [...]
+License.

 ## Acknowledgements

 The Automata Object Detection project is part of the European Project Automata.
-We would like to express our gratitude to the project partners and contributors for their support and collaboration.

 ## Contact

-If you have any questions or need further assistance, please contact [your email address].
+If you have any questions or need further assistance, please contact giuliano.dami@qbrobotics.com.